SELECTED BRONZES

 Size: 25 ¼ x 12 ¾ x 13 ½ inches

 The Cathedral is composed of two larger-than-life-sized casts of the same right hand, put together in a prayer-like gesture.
-As suggested by its title, the shape and gesture are to be reminiscent of the vertical reach of a medieval cathedral, perhaps also referring to Rodin’s passion for Gothic architecture.
+As suggested by its title, the shape and gesture are to be reminders of the vertical reach of a medieval cathedral and perhaps also refer to Rodin’s passion for Gothic architecture.
 Rodin developed a keen interest in French cathedrals while on a journey in 1875.
 Taking a train from Brussels (where he was working at the time) to Paris, one of his stops was the northeastern French city of Reims.
 Here he was struck by the Cathedral of Notre Dame, considered one of the best examples of Gothic architecture in France.
-He retained his passion for Gothic architecture throughout his life and even documented it in his 1914 publication The Cathedrals of France
+He retained his passion for Gothic architecture throughout his life and even documented it in his 1914 publication The Cathedrals of France.

 Originally modeled in 1906